 Northern Vermont University-Johnson is a public, state school in a rural setting in Johnson, Vermont.
-Northern Vermont University Johnson was founded in 2018 and now enrolls around 1,662 students a year, including 1,458 undergrads.
-Northern Vermont University Johnson provides on-campus housing for up to 600 students.
+Northern Vermont University Johnson was founded in 2018 and the school currently enrolls around 1,706 students a year, including 1,706 undergraduate students.
+Northern Vermont University Johnson offers housing for up to 600 students.
 The majority of students live on campus, and first year-students are required to live in campus housing.
 On the weekends, about 70% of students stay on-campus and participate in campus events and social life.

-Interested in journalism or communications?
+Are you interested in journalism and communications?
 Northern Vermont University Johnson students can write for the campus newspaper, host a radio show or be a producer for the student-run television channel.

 There are no fraternities or sororities at Northern Vermont University Johnson, so it might be a good choice if you're not interested in Greek life.